team-reflect/beginning-of-infinity/README.md

+# The Beginning of Infinity

-This is the website behind [thebeginningofinfinity.xyz](thebeginningofinfinity.xyz)
+This is the source-code powering [thebeginningofinfinity.xyz](thebeginningofinfinity.xyz)

-# About
+# The book

 We believe the [Beginning of Infinity](https://www.amazon.com/Beginning-Infinity-Explanations-Transform-World/dp/0143121359) to be one of the most important books ever written.
 However, it's quite dense and can be a tough read for the layman.
 We created this website in order to share our high level notes, spread David's ideas, and encourage more people to read his book.